canonical/charmed-temporal-image/docs/temporal-server/explanations/auth.md

 namespace `example`.
 This is essentially how we achieve multi-tenancy, since Temporal namespaces cannot exchange any information between them.

-As a special config, we allow the specification of a group that, if users belong to it, they have full access to the entire System.
-This is like a super-admin group.
-The config is called `adminGroup`, further on this in the Config section below.
+As a special config, we allow the specification of a set of groups that, if users belong to any of them, they have full access to the entire System.
+These are like super-admin groups.
+The config is called `adminGroups`, further on this in the Config section below.

 Temporal offers 4 different roles: `Admin`, `Writer`, `Reader` and `Worker`.
 However, they do not have any inherent meaning.
 It is the `Authorizer` that